jessica-leslie-sergey/dse203/README.md

 -----------

 The project initiated as part of UCSD's DSE203 final project coursework.
-The scripts were developed by below student maintainers and under the guidance of professor Amarnath Gupta (PhD).
+The scripts were developed by below students and under the guidance of professor Amarnath Gupta (PhD).
 All creative and distribution rights reserved.
-Redistribution without express written permission fromt the maintaners is not allowed.
+Redistribution without express written permission from the authors is not allowed.

-Current Maintainers:
+Authors and Current Maintainers:
 - Jessica Allen <j4allen@ucsd.edu>
 - Leslie Joe <ljoe@ucsd.edu>
 - Sergey Gurvich <sgurvich@ucsd.edu>